 - For trauma: Give more choice and a quieter setting.
 When control already feels thin, even a kind contact can feel too exposed.

-The right choice depends on the problem, the setting, and what the teen can tolerate, not the animal label alone.
-A horse-based program may work for one goal and one level of readiness.
-For another teen, a small-animal visit or dog-assisted session may work better because the sensory load is lower and the contact is easier to take in.
+The right choice depends on the problem, the setting, and what the participant can tolerate, not the animal label alone.
+A horse-based program may suit one goal and one level of readiness.

 Realistic gains and when progress may level off